Cumming Georgia home radon testing

 Sub-membrane depressurization: a sealed vapor barrier over the soil with active suction pulling radon from beneath and venting it outside.

 Both systems achieve 90-99% radon reduction.
 Many Forsyth County homes with levels of 8-15 pCi/L are brought down to below 2 pCi/L with a properly designed system.
-Use our mitigation cost estimator for a more specific estimate.
+Use our check radon mitigation pricing for a more specific estimate.

 Cumming and Forsyth County Homeowners